 One last step.
 When I check

 git status , you’ll notice that my branch and origin “have 2 and 2 different commits each.”
-What the hell does that mean?
 Well remember that rebasing and then amending your commits changed their SHA keys.
 Since I amended two commits, my local branch has two new commits that origin doesn’t have and origin has the two old commits that my local branch doesn’t have.

 Well I want my origin to reflect the changes I made with adding the Pivotal Tracker ID, which I know are correct.
 So I force push my changes onto origin with the